RoxanaGhenea/df-bank-challenge/Challenge README.md

 **Tests:**
 1. Test that the Transaction's constructor works correctly - Test Done
-2. Test deposit functionality by verifying if a deposit is made this increases the account balance correctly.
+2. Test deposit functionality by verifying if a deposit is made this increases the account balance correctly. - Test Done
-3. Test deposit validation by verifying if the system handles invalid amounts such as negative amount or strings.
+3. Test deposit validation by verifying if the system handles invalid amounts such as negative amounts or strings. -

 ##### User Story 2: